|Page 1 of 65:|| |

-Every true fan of the original Sleeping Beauty (1959) were skeptical
+Every true fan of the original Sleeping Beauty (1959) was skeptical

 about this and how much it had to deviate from the actual movie, and as